cloudbees-days/jenkins-x-workshop/create-devpod.md

 This will then create a new DevPod based on the `go` based pod template and open your terminal inside that pod.
 You are now free to use the various pre-installed tools like git, docker, go, skaffold, jx which will all be using the same exact configuration as the automated Jenkins X CI/CD pipelines.

+Now you are ready to move on to the [Using the Theia IDE](./theia-ide.md).